anvitarai/sql-data-warehouse-project/README.md

 ## 🌟 About Me

 Hi there!
-I'm **Anvita Rai**, also known as **Data With Baraa**.
+I'm **Anvita Rai**.
 I’m an IT professional currently working in MuleSoft trying to navigate through the world of data engineering.